anthony-jourdon/Genepy/docs/source/usage.rst

 9. Add surface processes
 ~~~~~~~~~~~~~~~~~~~~~~~~
-In this example we add :py:class:`surface processes <bcpy.SPMDiffusion>`.
+In this example we add :py:class:`surface processes <genepy.SPMDiffusion>`.
 Surface processes are done by solving a diffusion equation.
 Here we set ``"zmin"`` and ``"zmax"`` as Dirichlet boundary conditions for the diffusion equation
 and we set the diffusivity to :math:`10^6` m\ :sup:`2`.s\ :sup:`-1`.